-Generally, the operation will be done as an outpatient procedure under sedation or general anesthesia.
+Generally, the surgery for migraines will be done as an outpatient procedure under sedation or general anesthesia.
 Often affected nerves are decompressed from enveloping muscle and wrapped with fatty (non-contracting) tissue.

 When performed on the brow, the surgery is similar to a cosmetic brow lift.

 In back of the neck, the greater occipital nerve is treated similarly through a hidden incision in the scalp.